 The Zones of Awareness Exercise

-therapy.
+Zones-of-Awareness is a concept borrowed from Gestalt therapy.
 According to the gestalt folks, there are 3 zones of awareness:

-your head - thinking, ruminating, crowded, racing thoughts, planning, etc.
+1. In your head - thinking, ruminating, crowded, racing thoughts, planning, etc.

-your body - noticing needs, levels of arousal, discomfort, pain
+2. In your body - noticing needs, levels of arousal, discomfort, pain

 3. Outside - checking people, places, etc.